-Once a binary merges, it will produce a sub-extremal black hole that will begin decaying.
-An uncharged black hole will decay away in a time \cite{1974Natur.248...30H, Fedderke_2020}
+When a binary merges, it produces a sub-extremal MBH that begins to decay.
+An uncharged black hole decays in \cite{1974Natur.248...30H, Fedderke_2020}

-which is a reasonable estimate for the time an $\mathcal{O}(1)$ non-extremal magnetically charged black hole needs to decay down to it's near-extremal mass (this is, in fact, an over estimate, as we only included degrees of freedom up to MeV).
-This is fast compared to the age of the universe for all black holes constrained by radiation from this decay (roughly $\lesssim 10^7$ g), so it is reasonable to treat the entire decay as happening at the instant the merger happens.
-Recent works \cite{Maldacena:2020skw,bai2020phenomenology} suggest that the decay rate for non-extremal magnetic black holes is enhanced by a factor of the black hole charge, $Q$, This would reduce the decay time by $\frac{1}{Q}$, which would make it even more reasonable to treat all decays as happening instantaneously.
+which is a reasonable estimate for the time a non-extremal MBH needs to decay down to it's near-extremal mass (this is, in fact, an over estimate, as we only included degrees of freedom up to MeV).
+This is fast compared to the age of the Universe for all black holes constrained by radiation from this decay (roughly $\lesssim 10^7$ g), so it is reasonable to treat the entire decay as simultaneous with the merger.
+Recent works \cite{Maldacena:2020skw,bai2020phenomenology} suggest that the decay rate for non-extremal magnetic black holes is enhanced by a factor of the black hole charge, $Q$, This would reduce the decay time by $\frac{1}{Q}$, further justifying our decision to treat all decays as instantaneous.